erstintao/trgn_assignment3/README.md

 Test cases are placed in <code>/testplace/q1-3</code>.

-Thank you in advance for the effort reviewing my code. --SQ
+Thank you in advance for the time and effort reviewing my code. --SQ

 # extract_phonenum.py